April 2015 Legal Recruitment News

 * Locum assignments up

-* Conveyancing vacancies up, Commercial Property vacancies up
+* Conveyancing vacancies busy, Commercial Property vacancies very busy

-* Commercial and Civil Litigation vacancies – few here and there
+* Commercial and Civil Litigation vacancies – still very few

 * Family vacancies – up